niklasR/SF-FreePBX/README.md

     getNumberTerm(phonenumber)
         Returns wildcarded version of phonenumber.
-        Strips +/00 of the beginning, and the next two digits to account for country codes
+        Strips +/00 off of the beginning, and the next two digits to account for country codes

     getQueueMembers(extension)
         Returns list of extensions on given queue in FreePBX.